Safe-DS/DSL/docs/language/pipeline-language/statements.md

 This assignment to a placeholder has the following syntactic elements:

 - The keyword `#!sds val`, which indicates that we want to declare a placeholder.
 - The name of the placeholder, here `#!sds one`.
 This can be any combination of upper- and lowercase letters, underscores, and numbers, as long as it does not start with a number.
-However, we suggest to use `#!sds lowerCamelCase` for the names of placeholders.
+However, we suggest using `#!sds lowerCamelCase` for the names of placeholders.
 - An `#!sds =` sign.
 - The expression to evaluate (right-hand side).
 - A semicolon at the end.